shina07/cs374_HCI/DP7/report.md

 - He only adds one set for one workout, then uses 'add more set' until it is finished.

 #### Interview

+- How about changing order of 'next' button and timer?
+I think it is better that 'next' button appears and then the timer is shown.
+- I could type number directly when I add a plan, but I couldn't do when I edit it.
+- The timer should be shown when 'add more set' button appears.
+- Height of buttons is too small.

 ## Usability lessons